 This page contains affiliate links that help keep the site up and running.
 Thank you for supporting Mental for Lentils.

 If there’s one tool that will make your plant-based journey so much easier, I wholeheartedly believe that tool is meal planning.
-Having a road map to refer to through the week makes such a huge difference and really increases your chances of success.
-Especially in the beginning, when many people feel lost about what to include in their meals.
+Having a road map for the week makes such a huge difference and really increases your chances of success.
+Especially when you’re just getting started and may feel lost about what to include in your meals.
 That’s why I am excited to announce that I have partnered with The Scientific Meal Planner.

 This tool is a game-changer for plant-based eaters.
 It generates meal plans that promote optimal health through incorporating the daily dozen.
 (If you don’t know about the daily dozen, don’t worry, we’ll get to that.)
 All the benefits of a whole food plant-based meal plan, without doing any of the actual planning.
 I’m excited to share this meal planning app with you, so let’s get into it.